aws-geospatial/amazon-location-samples-js/map-style-change/README.md

 In the stack output's tab only the ApiKey name is visible, in order to get the ApiKey value:
 - Navigate to Amazon Location Service
 - Click on "API keys" from the left navigation pane
-- Click on the ApiKey name
+- Click on the ApiKey `js-map-style-change`
 - Copy the ApiKey value

 ## Configure